Exact Diagonalization of $\mathrm{SU}(N)$ Fermi-Hubbard Models

-While diminishing $U$, the structure of the energy spectra stays the same up to $U \sim 2.5$ (resp. $U \sim 1$) for $\mathrm{SU}(3)$ on the $L=12$ TL (resp. $\mathrm{SU}(5)$ on the $L=10$ SL).
-Then, some energy plateau as a function of $C_2$ appears for smaller U, which is also true for $\mathrm{SU}(2)$ on the TL, as shown in Fig.~\ref{fig_tos}.
-Such a system should be in the metallic phase for $U \lesssim 8.5 $, as expected from DMRG simulations on large cylinders~\cite{Szasz_2020}, so that the plateau could be a signature of the metallic phase in the weak coupling limit.
-To further characterize the metallic phase and to locate its boundary, we show in Fig.~\ref{gaps} and in~\cite{supp_mat} the charge gap defined by: $\Delta_c=E_0(M=L+1)+E_0(M=L-1)-2E_0(M=L)$, where $E_0(M)$ is the minimal energy for the lattice with M fermions, which implies the diagonalization over all the relevant $M=L, L\pm 1$ boxes irreps $\bar{\alpha}$.
-It suggests that the metallic phase develops for $U \leq U_{\rm{c}} = 9.8 (\pm 0.4)$ for $\mathrm{SU}(3)$ on a TL and for $U \leq U_{\rm{c}} = 8.75 (\pm 0.15)$ for $\mathrm{SU}(5)$ on a SL, with apparently no intermediate phase between the latter and the LRO in the large U limit.

-The scenario of successive LRO phases, with different antiferromagnetic orders as what has been pointed out in the $\mathrm{SU}(3)$ FHM on the SL~\cite{Feng_2023}, does not seem to occur here, since the correlation patterns are monotonic~\cite{supp_mat}.
+While diminishing $U$, the structure of the energy spectra stays the same up to $U \sim 2.5$ (respectively, $U \sim 1$) for $\mathrm{SU}(3)$ on the $L=12$ TL (respectively, $\mathrm{SU}(5)$ on the $L=10$ SL).
+Then, some energy plateau as a function of $C_2$ appears for smaller $U$, which is also true for $\mathrm{SU}(2)$ on the TL, as shown in Fig.~\ref{fig_tos}.
+Such a system should be in the metallic phase for $U \lesssim 8.5 $, as expected from density-matrix renormalization group (DMRG) simulations on large cylinders~\cite{Szasz_2020}, so that the plateau could be a signature of the metallic phase in the weak coupling limit.
+To further characterize the metallic phase and to locate its boundary, we show in Fig.~\ref{gaps} and in the Supplemental Material ~\cite{supp_mat} the charge gap defined by $\Delta_c=E_0(M=L+1)+E_0(M=L-1)-2E_0(M=L)$, where $E_0(M)$ is the minimal energy for the lattice with $M$ fermions, which implies the diagonalization over all the relevant $M=L, L\pm 1$ box irreps $\bar{\alpha}$.
+It suggests that the metallic phase develops for $U \leq U_{c} = 9.8 (\pm 0.4)$ for $\mathrm{SU}(3)$ on a TL and for $U \leq U_{c} = 8.75 (\pm 0.15)$ for $\mathrm{SU}(5)$ on a SL, with apparently no intermediate phase between the latter and the LRO in the large $U$ limit.
+The scenario of successive LRO phases, with different antiferromagnetic orders, like what was numerically observed in the $\mathrm{SU}(3)$ FHM on the SL~\cite{Feng_2023}, does not seem to occur here, since the correlation patterns are monotonic~\cite{supp_mat}.
+However, the sizes of the clusters within reach of our ED method do not exclude such a scenario in the bulk limit.